-The Westin Mission Hills Golf Resort boasts the on-site Pete Dye Resort Course which first opened in 1987, and is set among the rolling hills with spectacular views of the desert mountains throughout.
+The Westin Rancho Mirage Golf Resort boasts the on-site Pete Dye Resort Course which first opened in 1987, and is set among the rolling hills with spectacular views of the desert mountains throughout.

 Located next to the resort, Mission Hills North Golf Club offers the excellent Gary Player Signature Course, noted for its challenge and spectacular views across the surrounding San Jacinto mountains.